blenderskool/untab/README.md

 Most of us have dozens of open tabs, and it quickly becomes cumbersome to manage them efficiently.
 UnTab is a browser extension that gives you superpowers by making it possible to search through open tabs and perform common actions with just a few keystrokes.
 This in turn boosts productivity and makes you look like a hero!

-Currently, UnTab is being built as a browser extension for Chrome and Chromium based browsers.
-All features work on Firefox too except for favicons which would be solved in the coming days.
+UnTab is officially supported on following browsers:
+- Google Chrome(via Chromium support)
+- Firefox browser
+- Microsoft Edge(via Chromium support)

+UnTab _might_ also be compatible with other browsers that use Chromium under the hood.

 ## Demo
 ![UnTab](https://user-images.githubusercontent.com/21107799/93019393-4fed5280-f5f4-11ea-9b29-14b802c589c3.gif)